smileinnovation/weblog/_posts/2018-06-25-smile-innovations-watch-3.md

 ---
 layout: post
 url: https://medium.com/@/6e0effb1099b
-title: Smile Innovation’s Watch — #3
+title: "Smile Innovation’s Watch — #3"
 subtitle: Already the third iteration of our tech watch newsletter.
 From the Big Bang of Github been acquired by Microsoft to the open-source…
 slug: smile-innovations-watch-3
 description:
-tags: innovation,microsoft,gdpr,iot-security,voice-recognition
+tags:
+- innovation
+- microsoft
+- gdpr
+- iot-security
+- voice-recognition
-author: Thibault Milan
+author: thmil
-username: thibaultmilan
+category: techwatch
 ---

-# Smile Innovation’s Watch — #3

 Already the third iteration of our tech watch newsletter.
 From the Big Bang of Github been acquired by Microsoft to the open-source initiative to create speech recognition models by Mozilla, with a lot of GDPR on top of it, here’s our selection of articles, news and new things that we curated for you.

 # Innovation • /ˌɪnəˈveɪʃən/